dagster-io/community-integrations/libraries/dagster-obstore/README.md

 # dagster-obstore

 ## Requirements
-Install docker-compose in your system, this is used to spin up an azurite server during azure tests.
+Install docker-compose or podman-compose in your system, this is used to spin up a moto[s3] and azurite server during the tests.

 ## Test